Special Educational Needs and Disability Report 2020/2021

 We continually monitor pupil progress in a number of ways.

 Every pupil at Churchill Park is assessed against Churchill Park progression pathways twice in every academic year; in October and June.
 This provides us with baseline information to allocate each student to the appropriate pathway, relevant to the students' preferable learning style.
 Every pupil at Churchill Park is working towards the outcomes on the Education Health and Care Plan (EHCP).
+Teacher work with pupils and families to develop Personal Learning Goals (PLGs), which are SMART targets based on the EHCP long term outcomes.
 Reviewing progress as a point in time assessment (PITA) towards EHCP targets is one of the two main summative assessment mechanisms we use at a whole school level.
 Towards the end of each term, teachers assess the progress the pupils have made towards meeting their particular targets and record it on Evidence for Learning.

 SLT and teachers scrutinise the work of pupils each term to ensure students’ learning is challenging, relevant and accessible.